Blog: Top Video Surveillance Development Companies to Watch in 2025

 Key takeaways

-“Top company” is two questions, not one.
-If you need a finished product, evaluate VMS/VSaaS platforms (Verkada, Genetec, Milestone, Avigilon, Bosch, Eagle Eye Networks, Honeywell, Rhombus).
-If you’re building or extending a surveillance product, evaluate development partners (Fora Soft, EPAM, ScienceSoft, Intellectsoft, Softeq, MobiDev, BairesDev, Itransition).
+“Video surveillance companies” is two lists, not one.
+If you need a finished product, shortlist VMS/VSaaS platforms (Verkada, Milestone, Genetec, Avigilon, Eagle Eye, Bosch/KEENFINITY, Honeywell, Rhombus).
+If you’re building or extending a product, shortlist custom development partners (Fora Soft, EPAM, ScienceSoft, Intellectsoft, Softeq, MobiDev, BairesDev, Itransition).

-Realistic budgets for a custom build.
-A focused PoC is $15–30k, an MVP $50–150k, a production multi-site VMS $150k–$1M+.
-Agent Engineering compresses our timelines and lets us land below legacy SI quotes for the same scope.
+Custom build costs are knowable.
+A focused proof of concept runs $15–30k, an MVP $50–150k, a production multi-site VMS $150k–$1M+.
+We use Agent Engineering to compress those timelines and quote below legacy system-integrator prices for the same scope.

 Why Fora Soft wrote this guide

-Fora Soft has shipped real-time video and AI products since 2005, with 625+ delivered software products and a 100% job-success score on Upwork.
-Surveillance is a core line of work for us — we ship custom VMS, edge AI analytics, IP-camera mobile apps, and drone-surveillance integrations for OEMs, integrators, and SaaS founders.
+Fora Soft has shipped real-time video and AI products since 2005 — 250+ delivered products, 50 in-house engineers, and a 100% job-success score on Upwork.
+Surveillance is a core line for us: we build custom VMS software, edge AI analytics, IP-camera mobile apps, ONVIF integrations, and drone-surveillance backends for OEMs, integrators, and SaaS founders.

-Our internal SaaS, V.A.L.T., runs in police interrogation rooms, courts (including a courtroom rollout in Kazakhstan), hospitals, and medical-training centers, ingesting up to nine simultaneous IP-camera streams per session and analyzing them in real time.
-We’ve also built drone-based surveillance with DSI Drones and IP-camera mobile clients such as NETCAM.
+Our surveillance SaaS, VALT, runs in police interrogation rooms, courts (including a courtroom rollout in Kazakhstan), hospitals, and medical-training centers — 770+ U.S. organizations and 50,000+ users, ingesting up to nine simultaneous IP-camera streams per session and analyzing them in real time.
+We’ve also built drone-based surveillance with DSI Drones and IP-camera mobile clients like NETCAM.
+So we’ve sat on both sides of this decision: integrating the platforms below, and building the layers they don’t ship.

-This guide ranks the companies we and our clients actually shortlist in 2026 — both off-the-shelf platforms and custom-development partners — and explains when to pick each path.
-If you’d rather skip the comparison and just talk through your scope, jump to the decision framework.
+This guide ranks the companies we and our clients actually shortlist in 2026, both off-the-shelf platforms and custom-development partners, and tells you which lane you belong in.
+Prefer to skip the comparison and talk through your scope?
+Jump to the decision framework.

 Shortlisting surveillance vendors or partners?

 Bring your scope, compliance constraints, and rough budget.
-We’ll spend 30 minutes telling you whether to buy, build, or hybridize — and what we’d charge if it’s build.
+In 30 minutes we’ll tell you whether to buy, build, or hybridize — and what we’d charge if it’s build.

 Book a 30-min call → WhatsApp → Email us →